Wisembly/blog/_posts/2014-12-10-what-we-have-learn-from-ember.markdown

 ## Ember Inspector
 A ~~very cool~~ mandatory chrome plugin to help you debug your ember.js app.

-Review your views / routes structure, check the loaded data in the blink of an eye, analyze the rendering performance, find everything in your container, etc...
+Review your views / routes structure, check the loaded data in the blink of an eye, analyze the rendering performance, find everything in your container, etc…

 ## The runLoop